-(h) FECA Liabilities - An accrued FECA liability is recorded for actual and estimated future payments to be made for workers' compensation pursuant to the FECA.
-The actual costs incurred are reflected as a liability because agencies reimburse the Department of Labor (DoL) two years after the actual payment of expenses.
-Future revenues are used for reimbursement to the DoL.
-The liability consists of: (1) the unreimbursed cost paid by the DoL for compensation to recipients under the FECA; and (2) the net present value of estimated future payments calculated by the DoL.
+An accrued FECA liability is recorded for actual and estimated future payments to be made for workers' compensation pursuant to the FECA.
+The actual costs incurred are reflected as a liability because agencies will reimburse the Department of Labor (DOL) two years after the actual payment of expenses.
+Future revenues will be used for their reimbursement to the DOL.
+The liability consists of: (1) the unreimbursed cost paid by the DOL for compensation to recipients under the FECA; and (2) the net present value of estimated future payments calculated by the DOL.

 An estimated actuarial liability for future workers' compensation benefits is included.
-The liability estimate is based on the DoL's FECA actuarial model that takes the amount of benefit payments over the last twelve quarters and calculates the annual average of payments for medical expenses and compensation.
+The liability estimate is based on the DOL's FECA actuarial model that takes the amount of benefit payments over the last twelve quarters and calculates the annual average of payments for medical expenses and compensation.
 This average is then multiplied by the liabilities-to-benefits paid ratios for the whole FECA program.
 The ratios may vary from year to year as a result of economic assumptions and other factors, but the model calculates a liability approximately twelve times the annual payments.

-(i) Annual, Sick, and Other Leave - Amounts associated with the payment of annual leave are accrued while leave is being earned by employees, and this accrual is reduced as leave is taken.
-Each year, the balance in the accrued annual leave account is adjusted to reflect current pay rates.
-To the extent that current- or prior-year appropriations are not available to finance annual leave, future financing sources will be used.
+I. Annual, Sick and Other Leave

+Amounts associated with the payment of annual leave are accrued while leave is being earned by employees, and this accrual is reduced as leave is taken.
+Each year the balance in the accrued annual leave account is adjusted to reflect current pay rates.
+To the extent that current or prioryear appropriations are not available to finance annual leave, future financing sources will be used.
 Sick leave and other types of non-vested leave are expensed as taken.

-Any liability for sick leave that is accrued, but not taken, by a Civil Service Retirement System (CSRS)-covered employee is transferred to the OPM upon the retirement of that individual.
+Any liability for sick leave that is accrued but not taken by a Civil Service Retirement System (CSRS)-covered employee is transferred to the Office of Personnel Management (OPM) upon the retirement of that individual.
 Federal Employees Retirement System (FERS)-covered employees were not entitled to use unused sick leave for additional service credit until October 28, 2009.
-For retirements effective between October 28, 2009, and December 31, 2013, 50 percent of unused sick leave can be used for additional service credit.
+For retirements effective between October 28, 2009 and December 31, 2013, 50 percent of unused sick leave can be used for additional service credit.
 For retirements effective after December 31, 2013, 100 percent of unused sick leave can be credited.